-In Rostock there are a lot of colourful gabled houses to see.
-It is big fun to walk through the streets and to count how many different gables you discover.
-Even this gable of a new built building next to the old city hall has something decorative to offer.
+In Rostock, there are a lot of colourful gabled houses to see.
+It is big fun to walk through the streets and to count how many different gables one discover.
+Even this gable of a newly built edifice next to the old town hall has something decorative to offer.

 Detail of the Cranach House (Cranachhaus) located on the market place of Weimar.
 Lucas Cranach the Elder stayed here for the last period of his life in the years 1552/53.
 The Renaissce building was built in the years 1547/49.

-The Freihaus of Christoph Weiß was built in the end of the 16th century.
+The Freihaus of Christoph Weiß was built at the end of the 16th century.
 The Renaissance building is especially known for its window frames made of diamond-shaped bossages.
-More…

 The Majolikahaus was built in 1898.
 The building was designed by Otto Wagner, the floral design at the façade was created by his student Alois Ludwig.
 The name of the house refers to the fact, that the façade is revetted with Maiolica ([ger.] = Majolika) elements.